shadowed1/Aurora/README.md

 `flatpak run --command=sh com.visualstudio.code` <br>
 `/app/bin/code --no-sandbox --no-zygote --disable-gpu-sandbox --disable-features=UsePortal` <br>

+- to find where an app is after opening a shell for the app, run:
+`ls /app/bin`

 - 4k DPI scaling is easy to apply.
 Before starting an app run: